-Mega menu is essential for eCommerce websites, listings directories, or just sites with a branchy structure.
+A mega menu is essential for eCommerce websites, listings directories, or just sites with a branched structure.
 It is also a great marketing asset because it allows placing promotions, deals information, and featured categories right in the menu – the place the user never forgets.
 Without even mentioning that it gives easy access to any page, post, or product on your website.

-There are two main formats any mega menu can consist of: a dropdown (a horizontal one, which opens down) and a flyout (a vertical one, which opens to the sides).
+There are two main formats that any mega menu can consist of: a dropdown (a horizontal one that opens downward) and a flyout (a vertical one that opens to the sides).
 Here is an example of a dropdown mega menu:

 An example of a flyout mega menu: